wwjwhen/RNFLT/README.md

 The model is modified from Theano teaching example-LeNet, in respect for Lecun, I didn't change the name of my model.

-The model is mainly organized in LeNet.py. format.py is used for reading in data.And w4.npy is fine-tuned parameters(weights of each layer). traindata.npy includes train, valid, test data and labels.(do not be misled by its name)
+The model is mainly organized in LeNet.py.
+The format.py is used for reading data.
+And w4.npy is fine-tuned parameters(weights of each layer).
+The traindata.npy includes train, valid, test data and labels(do not be misled by its name).

 The programme is designed for runing on GPU devices, yet cpu also does without.